curi/fi/docs/ex-parsing/collection-max.md

             not :: adverb
                 [you don't like it] :: implied replacement for 'not'
 ```

+* am - finite verb
+* going is complement of am
+* to steal modifying going
+* (that kid) is the noun being made possessive, but diagram is unclear

 ## you will find uninvited family in the drawing room; not only your 'long lost' brother, but also his new (and insufferable) wife